 MAKING LOVERS IS RECOMMENDED

 If you are looking for another more comedic visual novel, perhaps Sankaku Renai would be worth checking out.
+Or want more Making Lovers?
+Check out the fandisc.
 We have also covered a wide variety of visual novels both original to English and localized from Japanese, which you can check out here.